stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

 and apparently implied the temporal meaning of the word "immediately".
 I like the two following answers to this question:

 * [first](http://cs.oswego.edu/pipermail/concurrency-interest/2013-August/011734.html)
-> No there is no requirement for writes to become visible "immediately".
+> "No there is no requirement for writes to become visible "immediately".
 > Only the happens-before ordering guarantees visibility&mdash;if you see a given write then you must also see writes that happen-before that first write.
-> In practice writes don't take long to become visible on most architectures&mdash;there is typically a delay until a write buffer drains.
+> In practice writes don't take long to become visible on most architectures&mdash;there is typically a delay until a write buffer drains."

 * [second](http://cs.oswego.edu/pipermail/concurrency-interest/2013-August/011735.html)
-> When someone talks about "visible immediately", we need to ask them what they mean by "immediately".
+> "When someone talks about "visible immediately", we need to ask them what they mean by "immediately".
 > In particular, how would a external observer know that something became visible "not immediately".
 >
 > You will quickly see that the external observer can only make judgements about the order of some events with respect to other events.
 > If observing arrival of event A implies arrival of event B can be observed, i.e., A implies B, then you have B happens before A.
 > This is pretty much  all the external observer can figure out.
-But this is enough to reason about the state of the system.
+But this is enough to reason about the state of the system."

 See also [There is No Now](https://dl.acm.org/doi/10.1145/2742694.2745385)<span class="insignificant">&nbsp;by Justin Sheehy</span>.